100+ datasets found

 Key observations: Insights from 2023

-Based on our analysis ACS 2019-2023 5-Year Estimates, we present the following observations: - All workers, aged 15 years and older: In Pittsboro, the median income for all workers aged 15 years and older, regardless of work hours, was $54,736 for males and $39,886 for females.
+Based on our analysis ACS 2019-2023 5-Year Estimates, we present the following observations: - All workers, aged 15 years and older: In Pittsboro, the Census Bureau did not report the median income for all workers aged 15 years and older, regardless of work hours, for both males and females due to an insufficient number of sample observations.

 Content